czbiohub-sf/flash/README.md

 near the end of genes, when there is no legal target between the SNP and the end of the gene.
 If the neighboring genomic context is known, it can be added by hand by pre/post-pending sequence to the gene (and adjusting the locations for the SNPs accordingly).
-We organize this through the use of padding in the case of the AMR guide set: the file `padding.json` contains the additional sequence for those genes requiring it.

 ## Visualization